Daddy2054/imageAPI/README.md

 # Image Processing API

 Udacity Nanodegree: Full Stack Javascript Developer
-chapter: Backend Development with Node.js author:daddy2054
+course: Backend Development with Node.js student:daddy2054

 ## Application Architecture

-An API endpoint for resizing images, using express.js as server. with request to endpoint, resized file is written to thumbnail folder.
+An API endpoint for resizing images, using express.js as server.
+With request to the endpoint, resized file is written to thumbnail folder.

 ## How to Deploy